What is this bittorrent all about anyway? How do I get the files?

 There may be several reasons for this, most common of them:

 (1) The torrent may have been out-of-sync with the site's rules.

 (2) The uploader or a moderator may have deleted it because it was a bad release.
 A replacement will probably be uploaded to take its place.

-(3) Torrents are automatically deleted after 105 days if have not reached Ratio-Free status.
+(3) Torrents used to be automatically deleted after 105 days if have not reached Ratio-Free status.